-Caroline splits her time between London and Chamonix painting mountainscapes under the name Chalet Art.
+Caroline splits her time between London and Chamonix sculpting and painting, inspired by the world around her.
 Have a read to see what makes her tick!

 You're a proud owner of the Earles.
 When do they most come in handy?

-They’re most useful when I’m painting as I have to constantly change perspectives to make sure I’m on the right track.
-At one moment, I’m close up focusing on a section of the canvas and the next, I’m stepping away to take the picture in as a whole.
+They’re really useful when I am stone carving or drawing, for example, as I have to constantly change perspectives to make sure I’m on the right track.
+At one moment, I’m close up, focusing on a particular detail and the next, I’m stepping away to look at the piece as a whole.
 Previously, glasses have made me feel dizzy because my eyesight isn't that terrible, whereas my ByOculars encourage my good vision while also allowing me to benefit from the lenses for close-ups.

 Prior to becoming a fully fledged artist, you worked in the corporate field.
 Did you find it challenging balancing your 9 to 5 with your creative needs?

-It was tricky but I was lucky because my daughter has always been creative so we’d paint together at the weekends when I wasn't working.
+It was tricky but I was lucky because my daughter has always been creative so we’d often do art and craft together at the weekends.
 It was such a great way to de-stress from the office, especially since my 9 to 5 was more like 7 to 9!
-Painting is so mindful as it takes up your entire being.
+Painting and drawing are so mindful – they take up your entire being.
 Sculpting is even better as it’s wholly absorbing physically and mentally.
 The problem with trying to balance a 9 to 5 with art is that you’re only rewarded through practice.
 No matter how good you are, you need to spend time perfecting your craft.
 Having left my job has enabled me to improve and pursue art wholeheartedly.

-You now run Chalet Art.
+You now live and work in the mountains.
 Tell us about the moment you fell in love with mountainous landscapes.

 I fell in love with my husband, a mountaineer and skier, so mountains came with him!
 When I first saw the mountains, not only was I awestruck, I also realised how many people were in love with them.
-Really, it’s people that interest me and painting mountainscapes is a wonderful way to interact with people.
-When you give back a commission, you’re handing back a visualised memory, whether that’s the view from someone’s garden window or an image of their kids skiing their first green slope.
-In this way, Chalet Art’s been unexpectedly rewarding and is reason enough to keep going!
+Really, it’s people that interest me and my art is a response to that wherever in the world I draw inspiration.
+When you give back a commission, you’re handing back a visualised memory, whether that’s the view from someone’s garden window or a sculpture of someone skiing an awesome downhill run.
+In this way, my fledgling art career has been unexpectedly rewarding and is reason enough to keep going!

 What's your preferred media and why?